-Our team of family lawyers, led by the highly experienced Beverley Morris, are committed to putting our clients first.
+Our team of family lawyers, led by the highly experienced Beverley Morris, is committed to putting our clients first.
 Our family team now incorporates Birmingham-based firm, Divorce and Family Law Practice, following our merger on 1st July 2017, which only increases our team’s depth of knowledge and breadth of experience.
 Personal service and taking responsibility are essential elements of Lodders’ overall client care, together with offering a confidential and discreet service.

 Lodders’ Family Law team works with experts in other related fields including accountants, tax advisors, trust lawyers, wealth managers, financial advisors, lawyers in foreign jurisdictions, and barristers to ensure each and every client benefits from a complete service.
 Our team has the experience to deliver sound judgment and advice, however, complex an individual case may be.

 Lodders’ team of specialist divorce solicitors understand that divorce can be a difficult and often painful process.
-Beverley and her team are committed to putting their clients first and minimising the stress caused by divorce.
+Beverley Morris and her team are committed to putting their clients first and minimising the stress caused by divorce.

 To find out more about Lodders’ Family Law services, please fill in the enquiry form below or contact a member of our team on 0121 200 0890 (Birmingham) or 01789 293259 (Stratford upon Avon).